Last Revised: October 23, 2024

 The EPA issued a new regulation, Methylene Chloride; Regulation Under the Toxic Substances Control Act (TSCA), in May 2024.
-The regulation bans most uses of methylene chloride but provides an exemption for the use of methylene chloride as a laboratory chemical.
+Under this new regulation, EHRS is required to conduct exposure monitoring for all uses of methylene chloride on campus.

-Below are answers to the most common questions about this new regulation.
+Below are answers to the most common questions about this new regulation, including changes to methylene chloride waste collection.
 If you have additional questions or concerns, please reach out to EHRS at 215-898-4453 or ehrs@ehrs.upenn.edu.

 Why is the EPA regulating methylene chloride?